 As president and CEO of State Policy Network (SPN), Tracie Sharp serves a 150+ member peer network community of independent, non-partisan, free-market allies in all 50 states.

-Since 1992, SPN has worked to be a force for good locally, training leaders and catalyzing thriving, durable freedom movements in every state, anchored with high-performing, independent state think tanks.
+Since 1992, SPN has worked to be a force for good locally, training leaders and catalyzing thriving, durable freedom networks in every state, anchored with high-performing, independent state think tanks.
+SPN’s 50-state Network are ideally positioned to listen to and learn from people about the issues they care about and bring them together to fuel ground-up solutions that enhance lives and livelihoods.

 Tracie helped launch Oregon’s market-oriented state think tank, Cascade Policy Institute, in 1991.
 Prior to her leadership at Cascade Policy Institute, Tracie worked alongside Washington State radio commentator John Carlson, serving as director of programs at the Washington Institute for Policy Studies in Seattle (now Washington Policy Center).
-During that time she was also active in the Puget Sound Big Brother/Big Sister program.
+During that time, she was also active in the Big Brothers Big Sisters of Puget Sound, and HOPE Worldwide, a volunteer community fighting poverty on the front lines.

 Tracie earned a degree in history from the University of Washington.
 She and her husband and sons live in the San Francisco Bay area.
 Her family is active in local charitable efforts, including the award-winning e-Soccer and e-Hoops programs, serving special needs children across the Bay area.